-Forex Trading Basics
+Forex Basics

 With The Popularity of Forex growing because of the advancement in technology this tutorial will explain to traders the basics of forex trading.
 Previously Forex trading was only accessible to large financial institutions such as banks and wealthy individuals only.
 But with the growth of the internet forex trading has now become available to more investors worldwide.
-For the beginner forex investor this tutorial will explain about the various forex trading basics that are required before starting to trade the online forex market.
+For the beginner investor this tutorial will explain about the various trading basics that are required before starting to trade the online market.

-What is the Structure of the Forex Market
+What is the Structure of the Market?

-forex market is the largest financial market in the world that trades $7.2 trillion every day.
-Forex is also the most liquid market in the world, meaning that a trader can place a trade in the forex market at any time of the day or night because there are always other traders willing to exchange their currency.
+Market is the largest financial market in the world that trades $7.2 trillion every day.
+Forex is also the most liquid market in the world, meaning that a trader can place a trade in the market at any time of the day or night because there are always other traders willing to exchange their currency.
 Forex is open 24 hours a day and it opens on Sunday at 5 PM EST to 5PM EST on Friday.

-All trades in the forex market are based on contracts which are agreements between the traders and these contracts are settled using cash.
+All trades in the market are based on contracts which are agreements between the traders and these contracts are settled using cash.

-Trading Currency Pairs in the Forex Market
+Trading Currency Pairs in the Market

-The forex market is a place where one currency is exchange for another so as to facilitate international trade.
+The market is a place where one currency is exchange for another so as to facilitate international trade.

 Because forex trading is the exchange of one currency for another, currencies are therefore traded in pairs of two, for example the EURO is traded against the US Dollar using the currency pair EURUSD.